Tigray's former rulers back in Mekelle, Ethiopian government declares ceasefire | Law-Order

 Tigray's former rulers back in Mekelle, Ethiopian government declares ceasefire

 Ethiopia's government said it was declaring a ceasefire following a request from the interim regional administration in Tigray, which Addis Ababa appointed after ousting TPLF forces.
-"This unilateral ceasefire declaration starts from today June 28, 2021 and will stay until the farming season ends," a statement released by the federal government late on Monday read.
+"This unilateral ceasefire declaration starts from today June 28, 2021 and will stay until the farming season ends," the federal government said in a statement late on Monday.

 The former rulers of Ethiopia's Tigray region said on Monday they were back in control of the regional capital Mekelle after nearly eight months of fighting, and the government which ousted them declared a unilateral ceasefire with immediate effect.
 Residents in downtown Mekelle reported seeing rebel troops in the city for the first time since they were driven out by government forces in November, and several described scenes of jubilation in the streets.